 - Solaymani-Dodaran M, Ghanei M, Bagheri M, Qazvini A, Vahedi E, Hassan Saadat S, et al. Safety and efficacy of Favipiravir in moderate to severe SARS-CoV-2 pneumonia.
 Int Immunopharmacol.
 2021 Jun;95:107522.

-- Tabarsi P VHSAHSMRJHDBMAKFMMMAAZAAEAHJMMSFASSSMDAHSNSAERYSVMZAVAADF.
-Favipiravir Effects on the Control of Clinical Symptoms of Hospitalized COVID-19 Cases: an Experience with Iranian Formulated Dosage Form.
-Iranian journal of pharmaceutical research.
+- Tabarsi P, Vahidi H, Saffaei A, Hashemian SMR, Jammati H, Daraei B, et al. Favipiravir Effects on the Control of Clinical Symptoms of Hospitalized COVID-19 Cases: An Experience with Iranian Formulated Dosage Form.
+Iran J Pharm Res.
 2021;20(4):1–8.